 - Don Juan, most likely the 1948 Errol Flynn movie,

-- The Colt Official Police revolver (the “Police Special”) with an indication that they and other firearms are extremely hard to find,
+- The Colt Official Police revolver (the “Police Special”) with an indication that they and other firearms have become extremely hard to find,

 - Some random samurai,

-- Fighter aircraft and how they’re now an obscure technology, and
+- Fighter aircraft and how they’ve become an obscure technology, and

 - Amusement parks and how they no longer exist.